jubinmathew1995/compile/README.md

     $ compile filename.cpp
     .
+    OUTPUT OF YOUR EXECUTING program
+    .
+    $

+same can be done in case of c program.

+    $ compile c_file_name.c
+    .
-    OUTPUT OF YOUR EXECUTION program
+    OUTPUT OF YOUR EXECUTING program
     .
     $